Ignvz/copert_5/README.md

 # copert_5
 from copertv5 excel to webapp (eventually)
 This program uses the COPERT 5 polinome to calculate emissions factors and energy consumption.
-It gets the parameter from the official COPERT 5 excel and uses the user input for the velocity.
+It gets the parameter from the official COPERT 5 excel and uses the user input for the velocity and mean mileage of the fleet.

 TODO:
 - Calculate km/lt (done)